 The shortlisting process will consider:

-- adherence to all entry and eligibility requirements
+- Adherence to all entry and eligibility requirements

-- the relevance and viability of the engineering innovation
+- The relevance and viability of the engineering innovation

-- the potential social, economic or environmental benefit of the innovation
+- The potential social, economic or environmental benefit of the innovation

-- the extent to which the innovation can be replicated and scaled-up
+- The extent to which the innovation can be replicated and scaled-up

 If I am shortlisted, will I need to travel?